 After a year of working in Melbourne and Sydney, I moved back to the UK in 2012 and spent the following five years in London.
 In January 2017, I decided it was time for a change of scenery (and some sunshine), and relocated to Cape Town.

 Here in the Mother City, I take advantage of being surrounded by mountains and vines: hiking, trail running and then ruining all that wholesomeness at some of the country’s best wine farms.

 My first adventure was spending three months in Ecuador when I was 18, having been inspired by geography lessons (yes, inspired by geography lessons) about the Amazon jungle.
 During my time in Ecuador, I stayed on a hill station on the Galápagos Islands, lived on a farm in the Amazon rainforest for six weeks and travelled to Quito, Otavalo and the Cloud Forest.
 I learnt a lot and the experience genuinely shaped my future.
 From then on, travel was my focus, first as a pastime and lifestyle, then later as a career.

 I now work as a full-time freelance journalist, writer and editor.

-I am most interested in conservation stories, emerging destinations, responsible luxury, areas of wilderness, inspiring people and cultures, and wildlife.
+I am most interested in conservation stories, emerging tourism destinations, responsible travel, sustainable businesses, inspiring people, and nature.

 I can be contacted for any commissions, projects or just to chat here.